 In order to become a Certified Pharmacy Technician, you need to get a Pharmacy Technician Certification.
 This lays down the path for a fruitful career in Pharmacy.

-A Day in the Life of a Pharmacy Technician – For the Interested
+A Day in the Life as a Pharmacy Technician – For the Interested

 Would you believe it?
 Pharmacy Technicians even keep stock of the medicines on the premises.
 They need to be pretty nimble on their feet and mind when it comes to getting medicines.
 Patients flock in all day with requests and prescriptions.
 It takes a lot of effort to arrange medicines so that they are easily accessible when required.
 And yes, there are innumerable medicines known to mankind.